Radarr/Radarr/CONTRIBUTING.md

 We're always looking for people to help make Radarr even better, there are a number of ways to contribute.

+This file is updated on an ad-hoc basis, for the latest details please see the [contributing wiki page](https://wiki.servarr.com/radarr/contributing).

 ## Documentation ##
-Setup guides, FAQ, the more information we have on the [wiki](https://wiki.servarr.com/Radarr) the better.
+Setup guides, FAQ, the more information we have on the [wiki](https://wiki.servarr.com/radarr) the better.

 ## Development ##